Nosgoroth/DanbooruNoteRenderer/readme.md

 renderPool(12768, debug=True, innerdebug=False)
 ```

+## Styles

+Edit `DanbooruNote.render` to make changes.
+Currently uses `font family: "Wild Words", sans-serif;` as default, but will use any font declared in the html of the note if it's installed in your system.

 ## Cache

 To limit accesses to Danbooru API, the JSON results of the API calls as well as the original downloaded images are kept in a folder named `cache`.
 Delete it to redownload things, or use the images there if you want to composite a better typeset by combining them with the rendered image and some manual touches.

+## It's slow!

+Yyyyep.
+Calling the `wkhtmltoimage` binary to render the html of each and every note will do that.